MarkLaVenia/rockr/README.md

 ### Computation

-To calculate rolling averages and sums, we use
+To calculate rolling averages and sums, I use

 -   the `mutate(cummmean())` command with the `poll_percent` variable
     and